The G\'alvez-Kock-Tonks conjecture for locally discrete decomposition spaces: Preliminaries

-A simplicial map $h : X \rightarrow Y$ is \emph{conservative} if it is cartesian with respect to codegeneracy maps, and \emph{ULF} (unique lifting of factorisations) if it is cartesian with respect to inner coface maps. \begin{defi}[\cite{GTK1}, Lemma 4.1] A simplicial map $F: X \rightarrow Y$ is called \emph{CULF} if $F$ is cartesian on each active map. \end{defi} The notion of CULF can be seen as an abstraction of coalgebra homomorphism.
-The conservative condition corresponds to counit preservation, ULF corresponds to comultiplicativity. \begin{propo}[\cite{GTK1}, Lemma 4.3] A simplicial map between decomposition groupoids is CULF if and only if it is cartesian on $d^1: [1] \rightarrow [2]$. \end{propo}
+Culf stands for `conservative' and `unique lifting factorisations' where \emph{conservative} means cartesian on all codegeneracy maps, and \emph{unique lifting factorisations} means cartesian on all coface maps.
+The culf condition can be seen as an abstraction of coalgebra homomorphism: the conservative condition corresponds to counit preservation, and ulf corresponds to comultiplicativity.